 MS, Technical University of Munich, 1998

 Dr. Gundula Bosch is a graduate program director, educator and educational researcher in the Department of Molecular Microbiology & Immunology, and the Director of the School's R3 Center for Innovation in Science Education.

-Her scholarly interests center around the development and oversight of innovative science and health education programs, specifically the “R3” Science Education Initiative, that strives to bring more critical and philosophic thinking, interdisciplinary practice applications as well as social responsibility into the way we teach students in the life and public health sciences, and beyond.
+Her scholarly interests center around the development and oversight of innovative science and health education programs, specifically the “R3” Graduate Science Initiative, that strives to bring more critical and philosophic thinking, interdisciplinary practice applications as well as social responsibility into the way we teach students in the life and public health sciences, and beyond.

 She earned her PhD in Biology from the Technical University of Munich and the Max-Planck-Institute of Biochemistry, and recently finished her Master’s degree in Education for the Health Professions at the JH School of Education, where she serves as an adjunct faculty member for adult learning and educational scholarship.

 Honors and Awards